sytabaresa/kingly/README.md

 Note that it is not necessary to start the state machine manually here, as it is started automatically at subscription time.

+The API user must provide a series of stream operators in settings (cf. types).
+This allows to use the  `StreamingStateMachine` function with any streaming library, which makes those stream operators available, with the same semantics.

 ### Contracts
 - events have the shape `HashMap<EventLabel, EventData>`, i.e. an object whose keys are event identifiers, and values are the data carried with the event.